 “Audiencia Transferred to Cuba: 1801.”
 In Cuba: People, Culture, History.Edited by Alan West-Durán (Detroit: Gale Cengage Learning, 2012).

 “Police Imagination: The Construction of Drug Users and Drug Trafficking in Chile, 1900–1950.
 By Marcos Fernández Labbé” in Voices of Crime (From Spanish to English).

 “Traveling Criminals and Transnational Police Cooperation in South America, 1890–1920,” by Diego Galeano in Voices of Crime (From Spanish and Portuguese to English).

 “The Chilean-Irishman Bernardo O’Higgins and the Independence of Peru,” by Scarlett O’Phelan Godoy, conference proceeding, Cambridge, UK, 2010 (From Spanish to English).

-“The Hidden Costs of Community: Women Faculty of Color in a Hispanic-Serving Institution” (under review with Feminist Teacher)
+Article: “The Hidden Costs of Community: Women Faculty of Color in a Hispanic-Serving Institution” (forthcoming in Feminist Teacher)

-“‘A Fatal Example for Slavery’: Race and Fertility Control Law in Colonial Cuba”
+Article: “‘A Fatal Example for Slavery’: Race and Fertility Control Law in Colonial Cuba,” (under revision)

-Malthusian Practices: A History of Pregnancy, Abortion, and Infanticide in Cuba since Colonial Times (in progress)
+Book Manuscript: Malthusian Practices: A History of Pregnancy, Abortion, and Infanticide in Cuba since Colonial Times (in progress)